 Once you have the bulk chai tea mix stored in a sealed container, follow the instructions below for each cup of chai tea you’d like to make.

 Adaptogenic Chai Tea Recipe

-- ¼ to ½ cup milk or coconut milk (either homemade or store bought)
+- ¼ to ½ cup coconut milk (either homemade or store bought – or dairy milk)

-- 2 tablespoon chai tea mix (recipe above)
+- 2 tbsp chai tea mix (recipe above)

-- 1 ½ teaspoons loose black tea leaves or 1 bag black tea (optional)
+- 1 ½ tsp loose black tea leaves (or 1 bag black tea – optional)